site.btaAngela Rodel: The American Who Wins Prizes for Bulgaria

 The American is one of the most prolific translators of Bulgarian literature working today.
 She started with poems and short stories by her friends.
-Then came the books: nine novels and two short story collections published in Bulgaria, the UK and the US, a play performed in New York City (Ivan Dimitrov's The Eyes of Others in 2012), and poetry and prose translations that appeared in numerous literary magazines and anthologies.
+Then came the books: eleven novels and two short story collections published in Bulgaria, the UK and the US, a play performed in New York City (Ivan Dimitrov's The Eyes of Others in 2012), and poetry and prose translations that appeared in numerous literary magazines and anthologies.

 Before Booker, her translation of another Gospodinov book, The Physics of Sorrow, was her most awarded work.
 "Angela Rodel has enriched world literature," the American Association of Teachers of Slavic and East European Languages (AATSEEL) wrote, explaining why it bestowed its 2016 Award for Best Literary Translation into English on this particular novel which she brought to the English-speaking world "with great literary sensitivity".
 In 2016, The Physics of Sorrow was nominated for the three most prestigious translation awards in the US: the PEN Translation Prize (dubbed "the Academy Award of Translation" by The New York Times), the National Translation Award of the American Literary Translators Association (ALTA), and the Best Translated Book Award of the University of Rochester's Three Percent database for international literature.
 Back home, the English version of the same novel won the National Book Center's 2015 Peroto Prize for best translation from Bulgarian.